kaosborn/KaosCollections/README.md

 ![logo](Images/KaosCollections-218.png)
 # KaosCollections

-### Overview

 KaosCollections is a .NET library that provides generic collection classes for storing elements that are both sorted and indexed.
-By using an advanced underlying data structure, these classes provide superior performance to their Microsoft Base Class Library (BCL) counterparts while delivering greatly enhanced capability.
+Based on order statistic B+ trees, these classes fully emulate Microsoft's Base Class Library (BCL) counterparts (SortedDictionary and SortedSet) while delivering superior performance and greatly enhanced capability.
+Also includes a multiset class.
+All classes provide getting elements by index, getting the index of an element, range removal by index, range enumeration, and more.

-The primary classes provided are:
+Primary types provided are:

 * `RankedDictionary<TKey,TValue>` - for collections of key/value pairs with distinct keys that can be accessed in sort order or by index.
 * `RankedSet<T>` - for collections of distinct items that can be accessed in sort order or by index.
 * `RankedBag<T>` - for collections of items that can be accessed in sort order or by index.
 Also known as multisets.

-Both `RankedDictionary` and `RankedSet` closely emulate the API of their BCL counterparts (`SortedDictionary` and `SortedSet`) while `RankedBag` has no BCL counterpart.
-All three classes include indexing capabilities such determining the index of an element or getting elements by index.

 This library is built as a .NET Standard project with multitargeting to:

-* .NET Standard 1.0.
+* .NET Standard 1.0
-* .NET Framework 4.5.
+* .NET Framework 4.5
-* .NET Framework 4.0.
+* .NET Framework 4.0
-* .NET Framework 3.5.
+* .NET Framework 3.5

 ### Installation

 To install using Package Manager:

-`Install-Package Kaos.Collections -Version 3.0.0`
+* **`Install-Package Kaos.Collections -Version 3.0.0`**

 To install using the .NET CLI:

-`dotnet add package Kaos.Collections --version 3.0.0`
+* **`dotnet add package Kaos.Collections --version 3.0.0`**

 To install using the Visual Studio gallery:
 1. Click **Manage NuGet Packages**.